 Sec.
 1. Purpose

-To ensure that healthy cats and dogs no longer needed for research, testing or education purposes be made available for adoption instead of being euthanized and to put in place the process for adoption through agreements with local shelters or rescue groups.
+To ensure that healthy cats and dogs no longer used for research, testing or education purposes be made available for adoption instead of being euthanized, and to put in place the process for adoption through agreements with local shelters or rescue groups.

 Sec.
 2. Definitions

 (a) “Animal rescue organization” means any non-profit organization whose purpose is rescuing animals in need and finding permanent, adoptive homes for the animals

 (b) “Animal shelter” means any non-profit organization that provides housing and care for animals, directly or through third-party agreements, with the purpose of finding permanent homes for these animals through an adoptive process.

 (c) “Private placement” means an arrangement between the research facility and an individual seeking to adopt the retired animal;